 - The first name of Uhura, of Star Trek: The Original Series.
 The name "Nyota" (Swahili for "star") was invented by William Rotsler for his 1982 book Star Trek II Biographies.
 It was approved by the original actress, Nichelle Nichols, and by series creator Gene Roddenberry.
-It finally became canon in the 2009 film, Star Trek.
+After wide use in the Star Trek Expanded Universe and All There in the Manual works it finally became canon in the 2009 film, Star Trek.
 As did the names of Captain Kirk's parents, George and Winona, coined by novelist Vonda N. McIntyre in Enterprise: The First Adventure.
 McIntyre also gave Mr. Sulu the first name Hikaru in her novel The Entropy Effect, and the name was canonized in Star Trek VI: The Undiscovered Country.

 - The Holodeck of the Star Trek: The Next Generation series, which started its life in Star Trek: The Animated Series.
 Kirk's middle name was first declared as "Tiberius" in the animated series as well (though it was conceived earlier, and Gene Roddenberry had previously used "Tiberius" as the middle name of the title character, William T. Rice, in his first TV series The Lieutenant).

 - Although that does conflict with the tombstone that Gary Mitchell conjures up in the second pilot, which reads James R. Kirk...

 - Add to that Lady Amanda's surname of Grayson, taken from "Yesteryear," the best known episode of ST:TAS.